RetroAchievements/api-kotlin/README.md

 <summary>GetGameExtended</summary>
 <br>

-> A call to this endpoint will retrieve extended metadata about a game, targeted via its unique ID.
+> A call to this function will retrieve extended metadata about a game, targeted via its unique ID.

 **Available Parameters**